Occasionally, game companies will collaborate to launch a crossover game, timed happening, or DLC extension that appeals to fans of both franchises.

 Since then, countless Marvel characters have appeared in the game along with DC heroes Batman and Superman and characters from various properties such as John Wick, Rick & Morty, and Naruto.

-In regards to video game specific crossovers, Fortnite has collaborated with the likes of Street Fighter, God of War, and Halo to name a few.
+Regarding video game crossovers, Fortnite has teamed up with Street Fighter, God of War, and Halo, just to mention a few.

 It’s one of the more ambitious crossovers we’ve seen in recent years, one that looks to pit characters like Batman, Shaggy Rogers, and Bugs Bunny among others against each other.